JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 # Values Contemplation

-> The Stellar Network should support decentralization wherever possible, but not at the expense of the majority of its values.

 sum up with "if we really support [egalitarianism](EXCLUSIVE_VALUES_HREF to https://github.com/stellar/stellar-protocol/blob/master/core/README.md#stellar-network-goals) and everyone participating on the [same playing field](https://www.youtube.com/watch?v=iIMgaUyiEho&list=PLWUFvhKuc_5tD62OdZIv3HUaf4eBaQzG8), then might we contemplate further the competative advantages of interleaving the SDEX with native AMMs? 💭